jmreidy/voltron-migrator/README.md

 ## Roadmap

 * Add test coverage
+* Implement MySQL
 * Allow reversion by step
 * Allow reversion by datestamp

 ## Development
-In order to run the tests, you'll need to setup a database (`migrator_test`) for both Postgres and MySQL.
-See the config files in
-`test/fixtures` for details.
+In order to run the tests, you'll need to setup a database for Postgres (`migrator_test`).
+See the config files in `test/fixtures` for details.

 ## License
 The MIT License (MIT)